PaddlePaddle/docs/doc/fluid/beginners_guide/install/install_Windows_en.md

 **Note** :

-* The current version does not support NCCL, distributed training related functions.
+* The current version does not support NCCL, distributed training, AVX, warpctc and MKL related functions.

+* Currently, only PaddlePaddle for CPU is supported on Windows.